 stone, frayed and brittle, coming apart like peeling paint in an old house.
 You consider the

-artefacts you retrieve with the curious spirit of a scientist, because that is the only thing
+artifacts you retrieve with the curious spirit of a scientist because that is the only thing

 that will save you from retching.
 The following things flash through your mind: teeth, porcelain,